Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Tournaments and reconfiguration

 Furthermore, for any $i\in [r-1]$, using similar arguments as above we can show that

 Hence $\Hom(G,\tourn)\Searrow \{f \in \Hom(G,\tourn) : f(a_j)=n\text{ for each } j \in [r]\} \cong\Hom(G\setminus A, \overrightarrow{K}_{n-1})$.
 The result then follows from induction. \end{proof}

-\begin{rem} One may wonder if other acyclic graphs have this property.
-However, we note that in the proof of Proposition \ref{prop:universal} we see that any homotopy type can be realized as $\Hom(K_2, G)$ for some acyclic (and in fact transitive) graph $G$.
-Another natural question to ask is whether there exists a graph $G$ with the property that $\Hom(T,G)$ is \emph{always} collapsible for any $T$.
+\begin{rem} One may wonder if there exists other acyclic graphs $G$ with the property that $\Hom(T,G)$ is empty or collapsible for every digraph $T$.
+We observe that not every acyclic graph $G$ has this property, since in the proof of Proposition \ref{prop:universal} we see that any homotopy type can be realized as $\Hom(K_2, G)$ for some acyclic (and in fact transitive) graph $G$.
+Another natural question to ask is whether there exists a graph $G$ with the property that $\Hom(T,G)$ is \emph{nonempty} and collapsible for any $T$.
 First note that such a graph must contain a looped vertex since in particular it must admit a graph homomorphism from any graph $T$.
 We address this question in Section \ref{sec:homotopy}. \end{rem}

 Theorem \ref{thm:tourncollapse} in particular implies that the one-skeleton $(\Hom(G,\tourn))^{(1)}$ is connected for any $G$, assuming some homomorphism $G \rightarrow \tourn$ exists.
-Note that a directed graph $G$ is acyclic if and only if $G \rightarrow \tourm$ for some $m$.
+Note that a digraph $G$ is acyclic if and only if $G \rightarrow \tourm$ for some $m$.
 In this case any homomorphism $G \rightarrow \tourm$ can be `reconfigured' into any other.
 In this context one is interested in the diameter of the configuration space, and here we can give a tight bound.